 Who is the Protagonist in a Villainous Story?

-Mad Men to The Sopranos.
-But anti-heroes have also grown in popularity in films; a great recent example is Lou Bloom in Nightcrawler.
+These so called anti-heroes, often referred to as villain protagonists, have become incredibly popular on TV, from Mad Men to The Sopranos.
+But anti-heroes have also grown in popularity in feature films; a great recent example is Lou Bloom in Nightcrawler.

 In this next video, we look at how director Dan Gilroy uses shot composition to build empathy for Bloom.
-But before Bloom was played on the big-screen by Jake Gyllenhaal, he was just a character in a script.
+But before Bloom was played on the big-screen by Jake Gyllenhaal, who was just a character in a script.

 All the aspects of the anti-hero that we come to see visually were just words transcribed on page.
 But when a strong script foundation connects with great filmmaking, something truly extraordinary is created.